arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 - If your Nicla Vision does not have the latest bootloader, type `"Y"` in the input text box of the Serial Monitor, tap on Enter and wait for the update.

-***If you get the "error exit status 74" verify you close any serial monitor window and that you have selected the board serial port correctly before trying again.***
+***If you get the "error exit status 74", verify you close each serial monitor window and you selected the board serial port correctly before trying again.***

 ### 1. Downloading the OpenMV IDE